SOFIAshyn/dance2energy/src/models/pytorch-CycleGAN-and-pix2pix/README.md

 - If you would like to apply a pre-trained model to a collection of input images (rather than image pairs), please use `--model test` option.
 See `./scripts/test_single.sh` for how to apply a model to Facade label maps (stored in the directory `facades/testB`).

+### Results
+After the run, you will see the results in `./results/dance2energy_cyclegan/test_latest/images` directory.

+### Experiments

+## Results summary
+According to the analysis of the work done, we investigated the Image-to-Image translation problem on images of real life and abstract generated images.
+We have noticed that if we take a pair of complex images as an input, we need more epochs for a model to learn the patterns of the desired outputs.
+If the size of images is 256, the pattern of energy flow is learned much better for complex ’dance2energy’ and easier ’danceSkeleton2energy’.
+The other side of Image-to-Image translation models is the mode collapse problem; BiCycle GAN aims to avoid this problem with the offered architecture.
+However, what we have noticed is that the network is prone to have a mode collapse, only working in smaller latent space; with the smaller size of image inputs, the model performs better results.

 ## Citation
 ```
 @inproceedings{CycleGAN2017,